 Client intake forms are a quick and easy way to make sure you have all pertinent client and company information in one place.

-If you need information to be formatted in a specific way, add placeholder information.
+If you need the information to be formatted in a specific way, add placeholder information.

 In some cases, using other form fields like dropdown menus will encourage clients to choose an option that makes sense to you.

 You can use client intake forms to find out how your clients describe their companies, what their goals are, and what they are struggling with.
 This may seem unnecessary when all really want to know is how many employees they have and whether their tax returns are up to date.

 However, a few simple questions like these can help you pinpoint what services your clients actually need, and potentially flag up any issues that might cause trouble in your working relationship.

 For example, if they have come to you for bookkeeping or accountancy services then what have they previously been doing?
 Why isn’t that working so well?
 What do they want their accountancy/bookkeeping process to look like?